amclark42/so-youre-planning-to-vote-2020/README.md

 The lawsuits and analysis have already started.
 November 3rd will not be the end of them, I’m sorry to say. ([FiveThirtyEight](https://projects.fivethirtyeight.com/how-to-vote-2020/)) There is also a strong likelihood that we’ll see a spike in domestic terrorism. ([Center for Strategic & International Studies](https://www.csis.org/analysis/escalating-terrorism-problem-united-states))

 No matter what, the wait is going to be painful, protracted, exhausting.
-Try to remember that November 3rd is not a finish line. <!-- What can I do after? -->
+Try to remember that November 3rd is not a finish line but a milestone. <!-- What can I do after? -->

 ## What can we do right now?